Updated on May 31, 2023

 When these symptoms occur, they can hinder the quality of a veteran’s life.
 They even prevent them from performing routine tasks such as driving, grocery shopping or reading.
 When these symptoms become chronic, it may lead to developing PTSD.

-How Art Therapy Can Treat PTSD
+How Art Therapy Can Help Treat PTSD

 Traumatic events are difficult to express in words alone and art therapy offers a different approach to allow for individual expression.
 Art therapy utilizes artwork to explore feelings.
 This form of therapy can also help reconcile emotional conflicts self-awareness and manage substance use disorders that may accompany PTSD symptoms.